"Witness the might of the Eternal Warlock!" Harry proclaimed to the front lawn of number four, Privet Drive. "Mwahahaha!"

 "You would deny him his heritage?
 The knowledge about the fate of his own parents?"
 The witch's voice became agitated for the first time that evening.

 "If it protects him, yes."
 Petunia raised her chin.
 "I'm not going to let you take my nephew away like you did his mother."

 McGonagall pursed her lips at the accusation, but her next words were conciliatory.
 "No one is going to force Mr. Potter to attend, of course—he can decide whether he wants to or not himself.
 I merely wish to make certain he is aware of his options."

 Petunia sniffed.
 "Do you expect me to trust you people to keep him safe?"

 "Harry, why don't you go to your room," Uncle Vernon interjected, patting his wife's hand gently.
 "We have a lot to discuss with the professor here."

-Harry was reluctant to leave when it felt like his very future was being decided, but Vernon's tone brooked no arguments.
+Given how it was his future that was being decided, Harry was reluctant to leave, but Vernon's tone brooked no argument.
 He nodded and left, closing the door behind him and wincing when the voices of the three adults quickly rose in volume and pitch.

 Knowing full well how much the Dursleys valued obedience, he didn't loiter outside the door but went up the stairs and began preparing for bed.
 Dudley's incessant questions were deflected on autopilot as his mind reeled with all he'd learned.
 He was a wizard—he was capable of doing magic—except it wasn't all fun and games.
-His parents, who'd apparently been magical as well, had been murdered.
+His parents, apparently a witch and wizard themselves, had been murdered.

-Harry shifted his feet, making a small noise and causing his aunt to look up sharply.
+Harry shifted his feet, the small noise causing his aunt to look up sharply.
 Her expression softened when she saw the boy and she beckoned him closer, ruffling his messy black hair.

 "Has that McGonagall lady left?" he asked quietly.